 Behind The Screens

 Before the pixels, there were Post-its.
-Every idea started in my sketchbook, planned out before it ever made it to the screen.
-This is where the early work lives.
-Rough sketches, UI experiments, ideas that worked, and plenty that didn’t.
-It’s the process that shaped Slope Search into something real.
-No polish here, just the work that made it happen.
+Every idea started in my sketchbook, mapped out before it ever hit the screen.
+This is where the early work lives: rough sketches, UI experiments, ideas that worked, and plenty that didn’t.

 Slope Search in the Wild